Marcell Ozuna Preview, Player Props: Braves vs. Dodgers

 Marcell Ozuna At The Plate

-- He ranks 48th in batting average, 41st in on base percentage, and eighth in slugging among qualifying hitters in MLB.
+- Among qualifying hitters in MLB, his batting average ranks 36th, his on-base percentage ranks 39th, and he is ninth in the league in slugging.

-- Ozuna will look to extend his 10-game hitting streak.
-He's batting .350 with three homers during his last outings.
+- Ozuna is batting .450 with three homers during his last outings and is on an 11-game hitting streak.

-- Ozuna has reached base via a hit in 82 games this season (of 117 played), and had multiple hits in 26 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.